christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 - Marcion of Sinope: Markianos of Alexandria, St. Mark

 IV.
 Speculative
-- Alexander the Great: (Alakshandra is a Sanskritized translation of Alexander and Gupta means guardian or protector in Sanskrit, the exact meaning of Alexander).
+- Alexander the Great: Chandragupta Maurya (Alakshandra is a Sanskritized translation of Alexander and Gupta means guardian or protector in Sanskrit, the exact meaning of Alexander).
 (See: "Alexander and Chandragupta in Sanskrit Drama" by Ranajit Pal